China launches third aircraft carrier, named after province opposite Taiwan | Law-Order

 - China

-China launched its third aircraft carrier on Friday, the domestically designed and built Fujian, named after the province opposite self-ruled Taiwan, sending a statement of intent to rivals as it modernizes its military.
-Chinese President Xi Jinping has made overhauling the world's largest armed forces a central part of his agenda, seeking to project power well beyond China's shores, though the government says it has no hostile intent.
+China launched its third aircraft carrier on Friday, the Fujian, named after the province opposite self-ruled Taiwan, sending a statement of intent to rivals as it modernizes its military.
+President Xi Jinping has made overhauling the world's largest armed forces a central part of his agenda, seeking to project power well beyond China's shores, though the government says it has no hostile intent.

 The aircraft carrier features a full-length flight deck with a catapult launch system, according to state media.
 The Fujian will join the Shandong, commissioned in late 2019, and the Liaoning, which China bought second-hand from Ukraine in 1998 and refitted domestically.

 China is still honing its ability to operate the carriers and integrate them into battle groups, something the United States has been doing for decades.
-Only the United States, with 11 aircraft carriers, has more of the vessels.
-Ranked just below China, Britain has two in operation.
+Only the United States, with 11 aircraft carriers, has more vessels.

-The Fujian's launch demonstrates the military's increasing capability at a time of rising tension with the United States over Chinese-claimed Taiwan, and Beijing's claims to the South China Sea.
-The new carrier was named after the coastal province of Fujian, just across the Taiwan Strait from Taiwan and home to the Eastern Theatre Command of the People's Liberation Army.
+The Fujian's launch demonstrates the military's increasing capability at a time of rising tension with the United States over Chinese-claimed Taiwan and Beijing's claims to the South China Sea.
+The coastal province of Fujian is just across the Taiwan Strait from Taiwan and is home to the Eastern Theatre Command of the People's Liberation Army.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)